vlsienthusiast00x/edge_ai_workshop/Module_4/module4.md

 - **Implementation Care** → Scale and zero‑point must be applied correctly

 ✅ **In short:** Quantization trades precision for efficiency.
 It makes ML models smaller, faster, and more power‑friendly — which is critical for deploying neural networks on embedded systems like microcontrollers.

+## Quantizing the MNIST handwritten digits SVM
+IF you have tried to run